Modules

 Information on what the engine needs to do to manage the API call (call the endpoint, process the response, pagination, etc).
 Remember that the following elements are **inherited from the Base**: **base URL**, **error handling**, **log sanitize**.
 If something needs to be changed, you can write it here, and it will override the settings of the Base component.

 Input parameters that the user cannot map from other modules.
-They are only used for polling triggers, which don't have Mappable Parameters.
+They are only used for polling triggers, which don't have mappable parameters.

 Input parameters in the interface that the user can either enter manually or map from the output of other modules.